Recombinant Rabbit monoclonal primary

 Recombinant Caldesmon Monoclonal Antibody (ET1608-16)

-NIH/3T3, C2C12, human kidney tissue, mouse kidney tissue, human uterus tissue.
+NIH/3T3 cell lysates, NIH/3T3, C2C12, human kidney tissue, human uterus tissue, mouse kidney tissue.

 Store at +4C after thawing.
 Aliquot store at -20C or -80C.
 Avoid repeated freeze / thaw cycles.

 1*TBS (pH7.4), 0.05% BSA, 40% Glycerol.
 Preservative: 0.05% Sodium Azide.

 CAD antibody; CALD 1 antibody; CALD1 antibody; CALD1_HUMAN antibody; Caldesmon 1 antibody; Caldesmon 1 Isoform 1 antibody; Caldesmon 1 Isoform 2 antibody; Caldesmon 1 Isoform 3 antibody; Caldesmon 1 Isoform 4 antibody; Caldesmon 1 Isoform 5 antibody; Caldesmon antibody; Caldesmon1 antibody; CDM antibody; H CAD antibody; HCAD antibody; L CAD antibody; LCAD antibody; MGC21352 antibody; NAG22 antibody

 High-molecular-weight caldesmon (isoform 1) is predominantly expressed in smooth muscles, whereas low-molecular-weight caldesmon (isoforms 2, 3, 4 and 5) are widely distributed in non-muscle tissues and cells.
 Not expressed in skeletal muscle or heart.